Gautschi-type and implicit-explicit integrators for constrained wave equations: An implicit--explicit Scheme

+\end{lemma} Before proofing this lemma, we briefly sketch the proof of our main result. \begin{proof}[Proof of Theorem~\ref{thm:error_damp_IMEX}] We apply $\Rp^{-1}$ to \eqref{eq:IMEX_first_order_error} and resolve the error recursion to

+With the bounds in Lemma~\ref{lem:Rpm_properties}, we observe that the first term accounts for the classical linear stability term, the second term is estimated with the Lipschitz property of $f$, and the third term simply yields a sum over $\calO(\tau^3)$ terms.
+The fourth and fifth term, on the other hand, need to be taken care of because their upper entries cannot be estimated in $\Vo$.

-\end{lemma} Before proofing this lemma, we briefly sketch the proof of our main result. \begin{proof}[Proof of Theorem~\ref{thm:error_damp_IMEX}] Resolving the error recursion in Lemma~\ref{lem:error_equation_damp_IMEX}, and using the fact that $(\id - \calR )$ allows for summation by parts, the proofs of Theorems~2.9 and 3.3 in \cite{HocL21} also apply to the present case. \end{proof} Hence, it only remains to prove the error recursion.
+By the application of $\Rp^{-1}$, however, we can use the relation \eqref{eq:Rpinv_relation} and the term $(\id - \calR )$ allows for summation by parts.
+This enables us to replace the spatial regularity in $\Vo$ by an additional (discrete) time derivative that maintains the order of the defects and the stability term.
+We refer to the proofs of~\cite[Th.~2.9 and 3.3]{HocL21}, which then also apply to the present case. \end{proof} Hence, it only remains to prove the error recursion.
 Here, we have to take into account all the additional contributions arising from the constraint. \begin{proof}[Proof of Lemma~\ref{lem:error_equation_damp_IMEX}] The proof is divided into three parts.
 First, we derive a suitable formulation for the approximations $\uo^n$ and $\wo^n$.
 In the second step, we derive a similar form for the exact solution.
 Lastly, we combine the representations to obtain the claimed formulation.

 (a) From~\eqref{eq:IMEX_damp} we obtain two representations of $w^{n+1/2}$, namely

 as well as

 Note that both equations are stated in~$\V^*$.
 From the first equation, we conclude that